 Italian Easter Pie

-Italian Easter Pie holds a solid place in the time-honored food traditions of Easter Celebrations for Italians and many non-Italians alike.
+Italian Easter Pie holds a special place in the time-honored food traditions of Easter celebrations for Italians and many non-Italians alike.
 Year after year, this dish for has embraced the heart of Easter, the holiest of all Christian celebrations.
 It is simply DELICIOUS!

 Italian Easter Pie is known by several other names such as : Torta Pasqualina, Pizza Rustica, Pizzachino, and Pizza Piena to name a few.
-Depending on region, each one uses local twists of ingredients and its regional linguistic dialect to the name of the dish.
-Ultimately, leading to the competitive regional differences in recipes and names for “national celebratory dishes” throughout all Italy.
+Each version represents local twists of ingredients and the regional linguistic dialect to identify this holiday dish, depending on the region in Italy.

 Regardless of the different names of “Pizza Rustica” in Italy, one thing is certain, Easter is called Pasqua and Buona Pasqua means Happy Easter in Italy… no matter where you go!

-Pizza Rustica, to simply explain it, is basically an enclosed quiche, packed with some of the most delicious… Italian salami, ham, and sausage, mixed together with several Italian cheeses and bound together with eggs.
-The whole thing is then enclosed with a pastry top, festively decorated, egg-washed and baked in a moderately pre-heated oven.
+Pizza Rustica, to simply explain it, is basically an enclosed quiche, packed with some of the most delicious Italian salami, ham, and sausage, mixed together with several Italian cheeses and bound together with eggs.
+The whole thing is then enclosed with a pastry top, festively decorated, egg-washed and baked in a preheated moderate oven.

-Yes, one can make this without the meats and lean more toward a vegetarian dish, adding: broccoli,cauliflower, spinach, etc., instead of the meats.
+Yes, some try to make this without the meats and lean more toward a vegetarian dish, adding: broccoli,cauliflower, spinach, etc., instead of the meats.

-I DO NOT SUGGEST trying to turn this into a low fat, low calorie dish.
-Don’t start substituting low-fat cheeses for the time-honored Italian cheeses the recipe calls for, don’t start pulling back on the eggs, just using the egg whites, or omitting the eggs all together.
+I do not suggest trying to turn this into a low fat, low calorie dish.
+Don’t start substituting low-fat cheeses for the Italian cheeses the recipe calls for, don’t start pulling back on the eggs, just using the egg whites, or omitting the eggs all together.
 Then there is really no point in making the dish.
 Certain things just shouldn’t be made low-calorie and this is definitely one of them.